Logmanager documentation

 If you own more Logmanager servers, which you want to connect to a cluster, use the chapter Cluster.

-By building a cluster connection of nodes of the cluster is done and also automatic synchronization between the cluster participants happens.
+By building a cluster, the nodes of the cluster are connected.
+Automatic synchronization between the cluster participants also happens.
 Setting has to be done on both nodes with identical name and password.
-IP address will be always the address of the second partner in the cluster.
+IP address will always be the address of the second partner in the cluster.

 User accounts

-If you are using user accounts in domain, connect them using LDAP.
+If you are using user accounts in a domain, connect them using LDAP.

 Data sources